frenck/spook/README.md

 ## Is this a serious thing?

 Yes!
 It is just not a normal integration, like one that connects to a device or service, or one that provides a helper of some sort.
-But is is a serious integration, that is meant to be used in a serious way.
+But it is a serious integration, that is meant to be used in a serious way.

 ## Why is Spook called Spook?